 If you have curious naturalists in your homeschool, sit them down in front of a large screen (for much better viewing) and invite them to spend some time discovering the sights and sounds of birds from all over the world.

-What educational treasures have you discovered in your library (in person or online) this Leo Term? π
+What educational treasures have you and your students discovered in your library (in person or online) this Leo Term? π

 β‘β Homeschool birds: We think bird study is one of the best subjects you can take up in a homeschool environment.
 It’s suitable for all ages, it can be solitary or social, it can be as elementary or as advanced as you wish, and birds can be found just about anywhere at any season of the year.
 Why not track your own homeschool bird observations using the free eBird website sponsored by Cornell University.
 It’s a great way to learn more about what’s in your local area and about how bird populations change from season to season.Β π¦